haddocking/haddock3/CONTRIBUTING.md

 1. Use the Python standard library as much as possible.
 1. Numpy is always allowed.
+1. If you need to implement heavy calculations, it is best you use [Numba][numba] instead of C libraries.
+Talk with us before.
 1. You need a small function from a large library.
 Try to reimplement it yourself with the Python standard library.
     1. If you can't, talk first with